-Furthermore, we have been careful to partner with one of the most respected astronomical innovators and manufacturers in the world, Baader Planetarium.
+Furthermore, we have been careful to partner with one of the most respected astronomical innovators and manufacturers in the world, Baader Planetarium of Germany.
 Alpine Astronomical serves as the official North American distributor and service center for Baader.
 Unlike grey-market imports, the Baader Planetarium products sold by us and our authorized dealers are fully supported by ourselves as well as the manufacturer.

 Please take some time to sift through the extensive information on our website.
 You won't find a huge array of the same old products offered by bulk mail order houses.
 As you can tell, we are a small, technically driven company.
 We have attempted to provide a large amount of detail and suggested applications for each product.
 We certainly appreciate any feedback you may have, and encourage you to email us with any comments or specific questions.
 Our overriding philosophy on customer service is to treat you with the same honesty, transparency, and respect that we want to be treated with as customers ourselves.
 Though some of our equipment can be considered 'high-end' we are more than happy to help amateurs who are just getting started as well as experienced amateurs in search of that certain item.
 Chances are, if we don't have it, we can point you in the right direction.